 This DRI proposal is being considered for review under the Georgia Regional Transportation Authority Non-expedited Review.
-The proposed development, The Reserve at Cranbrook, will replace the existing Cranbrook Apartments on LaVista Road (SR 236).
-The Reserve at Cranbrook will consist of 480 residential units (240 apartments and 240 condominiums) with a maximum of 60,000 square feet of retail space.
 Two full movement driveways will provide site access via LaVista Road replacing four curb cuts that serve the existing site.
 The westernmost driveway will be aligned with the access driveway to Cheshire Square across the street on LaVista Road.
 Build out year is scheduled for 2006.